netdata/netdata/packaging/docker/README.md

 * If you don't want to use the apps.plugin functionality, you can remove the mounts of `/etc/passwd` and `/etc/group` (they are used to get proper user and group names for the monitored host) to get slightly better security.

-* Most modern linux distos supply `/etc/os-release` although some older distros only supply `/etc/lsb-release`.
+* Most modern linux distros supply `/etc/os-release` although some older distros only supply `/etc/lsb-release`.
 If this is the case you can change the line above that mounts the file inside the container to `-v /etc/lsb-release:/host/etc/lsb-release:ro`.